‘Skin on … Skin off’

 The Future of Learning

 We created an interactive 3D model of the human body.
 The user can rotate the body and toggle the skin on or off to reveal the muscle structure underneath.
-To organise the content, the body is split into clickable muscle zones, from where the user can navigate to individual injection hot spots.
-Each of these serve up specific technical information about that muscle and the treatment it can receive.
-Impressive, right!?
+To organise the content, the body is split into clickable muscle zones, from where the user can navigate to individual treatment hot spots.
+Each of these serve up specific technical information about that muscle and the treatment it should receive.

-It’s now well known that visuals are proven to improve user engagement and learner recall, compared to less visual approaches.
+It’s well known that visuals improve user engagement, help comprehension and aid content recall.
 Actively pushing users to engage with learning material, whether that’s through an interactive toggle video, or 360 3D models like this one, means the user engages with the data more efficiently (Schwan and Riempp, 2004).